 This location consists of two territories divided by a central elevator.
 This center gives players the ability to move up and down at will.
 And this is very important here in Tokyo, Japan.

-Find these ropes in three places: A Sewer, B Rafters, and Mid Vent.
+You can find these ropes in three places: A Sewer, B Rafters, and Mid Vent.
 And while you’re on the hunt for more advantages, grab your ultimate orbs from A Main and the Garage, or B Main.

 Pick Yoru if you want a character who knows the lay of the land; although, he doesn’t seem too keen on the place many believe is his homeland.